Pan American Silver (NASDAQ:PAAS) Stock Rating Upgraded by Deutsche Bank

 Pan American Silver (NASDAQ:PAAS) (TSE:PAAS) was upgraded by equities research analysts at Deutsche Bank from a “hold” rating to a “buy” rating in a research report issued on Thursday, Marketbeat.com reports.
 The brokerage presently has a $38.00 price target on the basic materials company’s stock, up from their previous price target of $34.00.
 Deutsche Bank’s price target indicates a potential upside of 14.84% from the company’s current price.

 PAAS has been the subject of several other research reports.
+Bank of America raised Pan American Silver from a “neutral” rating to a “buy” rating and upped their target price for the stock from $34.50 to $44.75 in a research note on Thursday, July 23rd.
+Canaccord Genuity raised Pan American Silver to a “buy” rating and set a $44.00 target price for the company in a research note on Wednesday, July 29th.
 Pi Financial raised Pan American Silver from a “neutral” rating to a “buy” rating in a research note on Friday, August 28th.
-Bank of America raised Pan American Silver from a “neutral” rating to a “buy” rating and upped their target price for the stock from $34.50 to $44.75 in a research note on Thursday, July 23rd.
-BofA Securities raised Pan American Silver from a “neutral” rating to a “buy” rating in a research note on Thursday, July 23rd.
-Zacks Investment Research lowered Pan American Silver from a “buy” rating to a “hold” rating in a research note on Wednesday, September 9th.
-Finally, BidaskClub lowered Pan American Silver from a “buy” rating to a “hold” rating in a research note on Tuesday, August 11th.
+BidaskClub lowered Pan American Silver from a “buy” rating to a “hold” rating in a research note on Tuesday, August 11th.
+Finally, Zacks Investment Research lowered Pan American Silver from a “buy” rating to a “hold” rating in a research note on Wednesday, September 9th.
 One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the company’s stock.
 The company currently has a consensus rating of “Hold” and an average target price of $35.96.

 Shares of NASDAQ PAAS opened at $33.09 on Thursday.
 Pan American Silver has a 12 month low of $10.61 and a 12 month high of $40.11.
 The company has a current ratio of 3.04, a quick ratio of 1.83 and a debt-to-equity ratio of 0.09.
 The firm has a market capitalization of $6.95 billion, a price-to-earnings ratio of 206.83, a PEG ratio of 2.71 and a beta of 1.46.
 The business has a 50-day moving average of $34.04 and a 200-day moving average of $27.78.